How to Use Mailvelope to Send Encrypted Emails

 email-encryption-Mailvelope

 The only issue you will encounter would never be with the configuration; instead, to make Mailvelope work, you will require the participation of people.
-However, if it is not so, then you can have PGP configured and read, but there will not be a single person to use it with.
+However, if it is not so, then you can have PGP configured and read, but there will not be a single person with whom to use it.
 The fundamental details will help you to share your public key:

 email-encryption-Mailvelope

-Only the Public key is the one that would be shared.
+Only the Public key will be shared.
 The Private Key will be kept to your own, and you are asked not to share it at all costs.
 To import, you will navigate to Import Keys in the menu options, and the recipient’s public key will be uploaded.

 1. Send your First Encrypted Message

 You can send your first email once you have someone to communicate with.
-Once you open your email client, a new option will be seen in the email, allowing you to encrypt.
+Once you open your email client, a new option will appear in the email, allowing you to encrypt it.
 You can now type in your message by clicking the new editor button in the email and through the new pop-up form.

 email-encryption-Mailvelope